Mississippi Chicken

 Read comments

 In this rendition of a slow-cooker classic, chicken thighs are transformed into a zesty, pull-apart tender dinner, with plenty of herby, buttery sauce.
 As the sibling to Mississippi pot roast, this dish has many of that beloved recipe’s staple ingredients, like pepperoncini and butter, but here, instead of packaged ranch seasoning and au jus powder, soy sauce and a blend of fresh herbs and seasonings are used.
-Mashed potatoes, rice and greens are great sides that will hold up well to the tangy gravy.
+Mashed potatoes, rice and greens are great sides that would hold up well to the tangy gravy, or serve with some peas for a bit of sweetness.
 Consider baking some cornbread or dinner rolls as well while it cooks.

 • or to save this recipe.